ooexiaoo/onlinegarden/src/site/notes/🌍 Areas/📧  Letters To No One/The Theories About God & Universe.md

 In Sanathan dram our goal is not to go to heaven or hell, as when you think about it, it's yet another type of rebirth.
 Our goal is to be united with God itself.

-> You are a drop of water, when a drop of water get in the ocean can you tell which is a drop of water, and which is the ocean?
+> [!abstract] You are a drop of water, when a drop of water get in the ocean can you tell which is a drop of water, and which is the ocean?

 Don't get me wrong, these are just semantics in one way, let me explain.
 It's not that other religions are wrong, they just have an ultimatum, while Sanathan's don't have that.